semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 If you need to demote or remove an owner from the organization, any user with the Owner permission level needs to send an email to support@semaphoreci.com from the primary email address associated with their GitHub or Bitbucket account used to log into Semaphore.

 ## See also

+- Okta integration
+- How to configure notifications
+- How to configure projects